 Congratulations and much happiness as you begin your lifetime journey together!

-Requirements may vary as each county and city in Nevada, especially Las Vegas, could have their own requirements.
+Requirements may vary from each county and city in Nevada, especially Las Vegas could have their own requirements.

 Valid picture identification.
 Acceptable identification includes valid Driver's License, valid Identification Card from DMV, valid Passport, Resident Alien card, Military ID, or Certified or original Birth Certificate.